zakuArbor/proxyAuth/doc/week01/kim_log_1.md

 ```
     * still unclear as to why though: [https://stackoverflow.com/questions/10712972/what-is-the-use-of-fno-stack-protector](https://stackoverflow.com/questions/10712972/what-is-the-use-of-fno-stack-protector)

 * `-c`: to compile but not link.
-For our purpose, we do not want to create a library that is dynmically linked or at least that is how I understand it.
+For our purpose, we do want to create a library that is dynmically linked or at least that is how I understand it.
 ```
     Compile or assemble the source files, but do not link.
 The linking stage simply is not done.
 The ultimate output is in the form of an object file for each source file.
 ```